Are you anxious to get your ideas & interviews on a podcast, but aren't sure where to start?

 My wife and I have been using Mixcraft to edit our audio for years.
 This is a paid tool, though there are also programs like ‘Audacity,’ which are free to use.

 Keep in mind that editing audio requires some knowledge and practice.
-But at the end of the day, the goal of this process is to prepare the audio for publishing as a podcast.
+But at the end of the day, the goal of this process is to prepare the audio to publish as a podcast.

-At this stage, you will want to import 3 pieces of audio into your audio editor.
+At this stage, you will want to import 3 pieces of audio into your audio editor for your new episode.

 You will need…

 - The audio that you recorded (or ripped off of your own YouTube video) that will serve as the main body of audio for your podcast

 Now that you have all three of these vital components loaded into your audio editor, it is time to start editing.

 You'll want your intro at the beginning, the podcast in the middle, and the outro at the end - plain and simple.
 Just make sure it all sounds smooth together.
 Established podcast directories like to have a quality finished product.
 Apple podcasts are especially this way.

 As soon as you get done editing your podcast in the audio editor, save it as a WAV file.
 This is a bigger file than an MP3, but there is a reason for why you want to do this.